futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 ```
 # make -j 8
 ```
-The -j option allows specifying the degree of parallelism for make.
+The ```-j``` option allows specifying the degree of parallelism for make.
 Use a proper number according to your system's configuration (number of cores, amount of memory, etc.).
 Install opengauss:

 ```
 # make -j 8 install
 ```
-The above command will copy the opengauss artifacts to the location that the environment variable GAUSSHOME is set to.
-In our case, it is /opt/opengauss within the container.

-To complete the opengauss installation, we need to copy the simpleInstall scripts in the source code to the installation directory and create a data directory and a logs directory to store data and log files, respectively.
+The above command will copy the opengauss artifacts to the location that the environment variable ```GAUSSHOME``` is set to.
+In our case, it is ```/opt/opengauss``` within the container.
+To complete the opengauss installation, we need to copy the simpleInstall scripts in the source code to the installation directory and create a data directory and a logs directory to store data and log files, respectively:
 ```
 # cp -r /build/simpleInstall /opt/opengauss
 # cd /opt/opengauss
 # mkdir data
 # mkdir logs
 ```
-The directory layout is as follows.
+The directory layout is as follows:

 ```
 # tree -L 1 /opt/opengauss/